HenryChang1226/Webdesign-course-including-final-project/README.md

 ## Acknowledgements

-We would like to express our gratitude to the following resources for their valuable contributions to this project:
+I would like to express our gratitude to the following resources for their valuable contributions to this project:

 - Bootstrap (https://getbootstrap.com/): Used for its responsive design, styling components, and form validation.